bhatishan2003/chatterbox/docs/source/api.rst

 API Reference
 =============

-This section provides the API documentation for **weathora**.
+This section provides the API documentation for **chatterflow**.
-It includes the main ASCII art generation functionality.
+It includes the main code functionality.

 .. toctree::
    :maxdepth: 2